 The National Archaeological Museum in Athens houses some of the most important artifacts from a variety of archaeological locations around Greece from prehistory to late antiquity.
 It is considered one of the greatest museums in the world and contains the richest collection of artifacts from Greek antiquity worldwide.
 During World War II the museum was closed and the antiquities were sealed in special protective boxes and buried, in order to avoid their destruction and looting.
 (Source - Wikipedia)

-It was both exhilarating and exhausting working our way through the museum’s chronological displays: Neolithic, Cycladic, Mycenaean, Bronze Age, Greek, Roman, Byzentine as well as a much smaller exhibition of artifacts from Egypt.
+It was both exhilarating and exhausting working our way through the museum’s chronological displays: Neolithic, Cycladic, Mycenaean, Bronze Age, Greek, Roman, Byzantine as well as a much smaller exhibition of artifacts from Egypt.

 As a youngster I really enjoyed the Greek religion - we called it mythology - so seeing familiar heroic names and fantastical creatures was very entertaining.